Introduction to Ad Intelligence

 Ad intelligence tool provides detailed insights into advertising of any online business on a near real-time.
 In other words, it’s a platform that provides unprecedented visibility on how and where your competitors spend ad money.
 It offers multi-dimensional data that you can utilize to gain visibility on your ad campaign performance across various regions, time zones, and devices.

-The ad intelligence solution tracks your strategic keywords and helps you answer questions as listed below.
+The advertising intelligence solution tracks your strategic keywords and helps you answer questions as listed below.
 It is very difficult to answer these questions from data provided by ad hosting platforms alone.

 - Major competitors in your competitive landscape